 Each Familiar had a specific role.
 The 'Superior Demon' was usually an attack-oriented being, being physically imposing or magically powerful, whereas a 'Protective Demon' rarely left the side of its master and was defensive in nature.

 The Cloister of Rituals was where these beings had been contracted by every graduate of the Academy since its founding in the Heian Era over a thousand years ago.

 The Rite of Summoning searches the world for beings suited for the roles, then it chooses a being for each that is possibly compatible with the Adept performing the Rite and creates an image of the being in the Cloister.

 One the images are summoned, the Adept negotiates and bargains with the beings, to from a working relationship.
 If one or both beings are disagreeable to working with either the Adept or the other being, the Rite automatically searches for a new candidate.
 This process continues until the adept has a team that can work with him, as well as each other.

-Once the beings agree, the Adept receives tattoos, one on each arm, that connect them to their familiars.
-Likewise, the familiars receive a tattoo one their bodies that connect them to their master.
-These tattoos allow the Adept to call forth their familiars and maintain a two-way telepathic link between the Adept and his familiars.
+Once the beings agree, the Adept receives tattoos, one on each arm, that connect them to their Familiars.
+Likewise, the Familiars receive a tattoo one their bodies that connect them to their Master.
+These tattoos allow the Adept to call forth their Familiars and maintain a two-way telepathic link between them.